Sue-Ann Levy

 Sue-Ann Levy (born September 23, 1956) is a Canadian writer and former political columnist for the Toronto Sun and Postmedia, who focused on municipal and social issues in Ontario.
 She has been described as 'unapologetically conservative', and has written Underdog: Confessions of a Right-Wing Gay Jewish Muckraker.
 Levy placed second in the 2009 Ontario by-election as Progressive Conservative candidate for Toronto, St. Paul's.
+She currently writes for True North Media.

 Early life and education

 Levy grew up in Hamilton, Ontario, the daughter of an accountant.
 Levy is the niece of the late Jeffrey S. Lyons, a Toronto lawyer and prominent municipal lobbyist who is best known for having been implicated in the MFP scandal at City Hall.
 She earned a journalism degree from Carleton University in 1978.
 After graduating from Carleton, Levy worked as an aide to Ontario Progressive Conservative cabinet minister Frank Drea before returning to school to earn an MBA from the University of Toronto in 1985.
 She then worked in public relations but left in order to enter journalism as a reporter for the Bracebridge Examiner, before being hired by the Toronto Sun in 1989, whose publisher at the time, Paul Godfrey, described Lyons as "a close pal of mine".